i-translation/dnsguide/chapter3.md

 }
 ```

-It's a bit of a mouthful, but there are no especially complicated records in
+It's a bit of a mouthful, but there are no especially complicated (复杂的) records in
 their own right -- it's seeing them all together that makes it look a bit
-unwieldy.
+unwieldy (笨拙的).

 ### Extending BytePacketBuffer for setting values in place